No matter what is going on in the world, mom is always special.

 5. Cook up s'mores and gaze stars

-While the circumstances just aren’t great for anyone right now, they do open the opportunity to focus on enjoying things we might not have otherwise given much thought.
+While the circumstances just haven't been great for anyone right now, they do open the opportunity to focus on enjoying things we might not have otherwise given much thought.

 For instance, with all that’s usually expected on a mother’s day - breakfast in bed, spa day, etc. - anything after dinner or into the night might be easily forgotten.